MarcoFloo/Bestiopsychologist/content/project/HR Data Ana/index.md

 **My Contribution**
 {style="color: green"}

-The ultimate goal is to create a model to predict whether an employee will quit or stay.
+Ultimately our goal is to create a model to predict whether an employee will turnover.
 Logistic regression is a statistical technique that can differentiate which factors are significant with a dichotomous outcome (e.g., to leave or to stay).
-Adding machine learning techniques then allows us to understand the strength of our predictive model.
+Adding machine learning techniques then allows us to understand the strength of our predictive model in in a more exact fashion`.

+-VIF: After categorizing and splitting our data, we should check if multicollinearity is occurring between our input variables.
+The Variance Inflation Factor is a technique which creates a linear model with 1 dependent variable against multiple independent variables.

+-We can see that “Job Level” produces the highest VIF score of 8.45, so we should eliminate it.
+Normally a VIF score of 10 or higher serves as the cutoff.
+However, this removal will increase the precision of our other independent variables and increases the overall statistical power of our model.

+-After removing “Job Level” from the data set, we can now see that none of our VIF scores are close to approaching 10.
+Let’s create our final model.

 Overall, about 84% of the workforce stayed while about 16% left.
 We can visually see